MichalLeszczynski/MagicTale/README.md

-# ObjectTalev2
+# MagicTale
-Game made in python to train object oriented programming
+Game made to train object oriented programming in python